jmnarloch/hstreams/README.md

 ## Setup

-In order to start and runing simply add the artifact to your Maven/Gradle build.
+In order to start and running simply add the artifact to your Maven/Gradle build.

 ```
 <dependency>